-Lismore City Bowling Club 1907 - 2007
+Lismore City Bowling Club 1907 -

-AS two Scots roamed through the bush around Lismore early in 1904, one of them, J. Macgregor Dunn, said to A. G. Robertson, "Jock, I think we should have a bowling green in Lismore."
+As two Scots roamed through the bush around Lismore early in 1904, one of them, J. Macgregor Dunn, said to A. G. Robertson, "Jock, I think we should have a bowling green in Lismore."
 It brought the laconic reply, "a good idea".
-These were the actual words spoken between the two greatest pioneers of the game on the Northern Rivers, because it was from this beginning that bowls began on the North Coast of New South Wales.
+These were the actual words spoken between the two greatest pioneers of the game on the Northern Rivers, and it was from this beginning that bowls began on the North Coast of New South Wales.

 At the time, Lismore was a growing town of some 6,000 people, and was already becoming well known for its dairy industry.
 The railway linking Lismore and Tweed had been completed ten years previously, gas had been connected, water works established and sewerage was to be installed two years later.

-The Club was originally built in Hunter Street, below the Base Hospital, by the Caledonian Society, it was opened in 1907.
+The Club was originally built in Hunter Street, below the present Base Hospital, by the Caledonian Society, it was opened in 1907.
 Thus, the Caledonian Bowling Club came into existence on September 3, 1907, with the following foundation office-bearers, President, J. Macgregor Dunn; Vice-presidents, S. McLean and J. Jolly; Hon.
 Secretary, A. G. Robertson; Hon.
 Treasurer, S. Clark; Committee, T. Bolton, T. Hewett, W. Lane, D. Mason, G. Maxwell.
 Other foundation members included C. Syer, F. Lance, W. Morris, R.White.

 secure a block of land in Spinks Park near the town centre.
 The club raised bonds to build the new green and clubhouse by selling one thousand one pound debenture shares.

 The site was a rubbish tip, and adjoining it was the Lismore cattle sale yards, hardly an appropriate site for a bowls club.
 Just when the green on the new site was ready for play, the attractive lawn proved too much for a mob of horses in the sale yards.
-They broke in and had a marvelous time on the rinks.
+They broke in and had a marvellous time on the rinks.
 The new facility was opened on April 30, 1916.

 The clubhouse and green as they were in 1916.
 The picturesque Richmond River is on the right.

 Just prior to that, in 1915, the Directors had moved to have female members admitted to the club.
 This was accepted but it appears it was not taken up by the women.
 It was a much different story in the 1950s when a similar motion blew up into a bitter factional fight, and after several years of heated debate and tied votes, it was finally carried in 1957.

-It's members pride themselves in maintaining the traditions of the oldest club in the north.
+Its members pride themselves in maintaining the traditions of the oldest club in the north.

-I wonder what the next 100 years will bring to the friendly Club of the Northern Rivers.
+I wonder what the next 100 years will bring to the friendly Club of the Northern Rivers?